Accessible Color Sequences for Data Visualization: Related Work

 \section{Related Work}

 Previous work on color sets for visualization can primarily be categorized as designer color sequences, tools for creating custom color sets, and procedures for producing fixed color sequences that are optimal by a particular metric.
-There is also literature on adapting colors to a particular visualization, such as by using semantically-meaningful colors \citep{Setlur2016} or by accounting for feature adjacency or overlap \citep{Lu2021}, but such work will not be considered here further, since the goal of the present work is to devise generally-applicable color sequences.
+There is also literature on adapting colors to a particular visualization, such as by using semantically-meaningful colors \citep{Setlur2016} or by accounting for feature adjacency or overlap \citep{Lu2021, Yuan2022}, but such work will not be considered here further, since the goal of the present work is to devise generally-applicable color sequences, although both \citet{Lu2021} and \citet{Yuan2022} are notable for applying machine learning techniques.
 The most well-known work in the designer category is the \emph{ColorBrewer} tool \citep{Brewer2003}, which presents a series of hand-crafted color sequences of various types, which were designed by an expert, primarily for use with visualizing data on a map.
 Also in this category are \citet{Okabe2008} and \citet{Tol2021}, which present color sequences that were hand-crafted to maintain accessibility for color-vision-deficient individuals, and \citet{Zeileis2009}, which presents a procedure for constructing color sequences.